 - Professional Licenses/Certificates/Registration: Current CPR certification required within 90 days of hire.
 Certifications must be maintained and remain current.
 Must have Medical Assistant Certification from the WA State Department of Health.

-- Knowledge/Skills/Abilities: English/Spanish bilingual proficiency in written and verbal communication is required.
-Demonstrates the ability to communicate at level 10 on the ALTA language proficiency scale.
-Medical knowledge to understand the theories, reasons and technical aspects of medicine.
+- Knowledge/Skills/Abilities: Medical knowledge to understand the theories, reasons and technical aspects of medicine.
 Strong people skills to handle different personalities, backgrounds and personal situations.
 Strong multi-tasking ability to handle the variety and pace of work.
 Basic proficiency with a variety of computer programs including Microsoft Outlook, Word, Excel, Epic and EMR.

 Working at YVFWC

 Working in our organization means being the passionate champion for those who have no voice.
 It means having the opportunity to work with underserved populations and with peers committed to the same work.